-The purpose of this document is to specify and illustrate how to design the content and layout for a Rescue Sheet in accordance with ISO 17840 standard (Part 1:2015 and subsequently updated in 2021, as well as Part 3 and Part 4).
+The purpose of this document1 is to specify and illustrate how to design the content and layout for a Rescue Sheet in accordance with ISO 17840 standard (Part 1, as well as Part 3 and Part 4).
 Following these instructions, the rescue sheet will be compliant with present Euro NCAP requirements.